rpradeep02/Caching-strategies/caching tech paper/Caching.md

 ## _**3.Maintain Cache and Remote System in Sync :**_
    The performence of a software can be affected if we dont maintain the dara stored in the cache he data stored in the remote system in a sync

 ### _**3.1 Write-through Caching :**_
    A write-through cache is a cache which allows both reading and writing to it.
 If the new data is written to a cache that is already exiting, the data is also written to the remote system and the writes are written to the remote system
         Write-through caching works if the remote system can only be updated via the computer keeping the cache.
 If all data writes goes through the computer with the cache, it is easy to forward the writes to the remote system and update the cache correspondingly

 ### _**3.2 Active Expiry :**_
-        the data in the cache is made up-to-date as fast as possible after the update in the remote system and we don't have any unnecessary expirations for data that has not changed, as you may have with time based expiration.
+   The data in the cache is made up-to-date as fast as possible after the update in the remote system and we don't have any unnecessary expirations for data that has not changed, as you may have with time based expiration.
 We need to be able to detect changes to the remote system.
 If your remote system is a relational database is considered as a disadvantage, and this database can be updated through different mechanisms, each of these mechanisms need to be able to report what data they have updated.
 Otherwise you cannot send an expiration message to the computer keeping the cache.

 ### _**3.3 Managing Cache Size :**_